A Sermon on Romans 3:25Read more

-Jesus saves sinners!
-But how are we redeemed in Christ and why did it have to happen in that way?
-In Romans 3:25, Paul says that God was a “propitiation” for our sins in order to declare His righteousness to us.
-Dr. Martyn Lloyd-Jones explains that this word means to appease and avert anger or wrath.
+Jesus saves sinners, but how are they redeemed in Christ and why did it have to happen in that way?
+In Romans 3:25, Paul says that God was a “propitiation” for our sins in order to declare His righteousness to the sinner.
+In the sermon titled “Propitiation,” Dr. Martyn Lloyd-Jones explains that this word means to appease and avert anger or wrath.
 The cross of Jesus Christ was needed to appease God’s wrath.
-Propitiation implies four things: an offense to be taken away, an offended person who needs to be pacified, a guilty person, and a sacrifice of making atone for the offense.
+Propitiation implies four things: an offense to be taken away, an offended person who needs to be pacified, a guilty person, and a sacrifice of atonement for the offense.
 Also in this message, Dr. Lloyd-Jones warns about various translations of the Bible.
 Many who have translated this specific passage have misplaced the word “propitiation” with “expiation,” giving the verse a completely different context.
 This happens because personal prejudices can sway the translations.
-In either case, it is to be clear that the Lord cannot have a personal relationship with man when there is sin present.
-This is the reason that Christ had to be the ultimate sacrifice to pay the atonement for our sins.
+In either case, it is to be clear that without propitiation, the Lord cannot have a personal relationship with a person when there is sin present.
+This is the reason that Christ had to be the ultimate sacrifice to pay the atonement for sins.

 Romans 3:25, New American Standard Bible